Christen Smith: Smith's legacy

 Before succumbing to fever, Captain Tuckey made sure that Smith's diary and plant specimens were shipped to London.
 His collection from the trip consisted of 620 species, of which 250 proved to be new to science but had to be published by other botanists.
 Several of the texts he left behind were later published by his friend Martin Richard Flor.

 Many species of plants have been named after Smith, e.g., Aeonium smithii (Sims) Webb & Berthel.
 (1840) from Tenerife and the genus Christiana (Malvaceae: Brownlowioideae), discovered in Congo by Smith and described by Augustin Pyramus de Candolle in his Prodromus systematis naturalis regni vegetabilis (1824).

-Also a species of snake, Grayia smythii, is named in honor of Christen Smith.
+The swallow Hirundo smithii, and a species of snake, Grayia smythii, are named in honor of Christen Smith.